mlin6436/eden/methodology/vocabulary.md

 ### 2NF

 Second normal form (2NF) is a normal form used in database normalisation.
 A table is in 2NF if and only if it is in 1NF and every non-prime attribute of the table is dependent on the whole of every candidate key.

+### Monkey Patch

+A monkey patch is a way for a program to extend or modify supporting system software locally (affecting only the running instance of the program).